andrewbloom37/distortion-vst/README.md

 The portion of the negative part of the waveform which will be clipped

-### scale
+### fold

-The amount of clipping which occurs... the waveform will be clipped, and a scaled amount that was clipped will be added back.
+The amount of foldback which occurs... the waveform will be clipped based on the threshold values, and a scaled amount that was clipped will be subtracted back.

 ### gain